Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Methods

 For the species mass and heat conservation, 1-D diffusion equations in radial coordinates for a spherically symmetric droplet are solved.
 The equation for the concentration of the species is given by

-where $Y_{\text {i}}$ is the concentration of the component $i$ (i = 2; 1 = water, 2 = salt), $r$ is the radial coordinate, $D_{\text {12}}$ is the binary diffusion coefficient of salt-water, and $t$ is the time.
+where $Y_{\text {i}}$ is the mass fraction of the component $i$ (i = 2; 1 = water, 2 = NaCl), $r$ is the radial coordinate, $D_{\text {12}}$ is the binary diffusion coefficient of salt-water, and $t$ is the time.
+We expanded the model of Gopireddy and Gutheil \cite{Gopireddy} by solving, in each time step, the binary diffusion coefficient of NaCl-water mixture as a function of concentration and temperature for each grid node within the droplet.
+Furthermore, evaporative cooling is considered when calculating this property.
 In order to account for concentration and temperature-dependent salt-water diffusivity, we implemented the relation reported by Gregson et al. \cite{Gregson}.
-In each time step, the model solves the diffusivity as well as the density and thermal conductivity of the liquid mixture as a function of the concentration for each grid cell within the droplet.
-Furthermore, evaporative cooling is considered when calculating these properties.

-When salt ions dissolve in water, they reduce the water's activity and saturation vapor pressure.
-The mixture's saturation pressure is the product of the saturation pressure of pure water and the activity coefficient ($\gamma$), which is a measure of how much a solution differs from an ideal solution.
-In order to account for solute-induced water vapor pressure reduction, we used the expression \cite{Nayar}